uk-gov-mirror/nhsdigital.immunisation-fhir-api/setup.md

 Test if environment variables have been loaded into shell: `echo $IMMUNIZATION_ENV`.
 This should print `local`

 10. Run `make test` to run unit tests.
-At this point aprox 11 test would fail out of 241 tests.
-(To investigate)
+There should be aprox 380 tests that ran successfully

 ## Devtools - Localstack